The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/ocean-city-nj-600-boardwalk.md

 #### Classic Version (1992-2001)

-The original bots came from the {{< wiki-link "Dickson City Scranton, PA (1011 Scranton Carbondale)" >}} Pizza Time Theatre, and were recycled for Zach Perriwinkles, later being sent to Captain Good Times in Turnersville, NJ(2).
+The original bots came from the [Dickson City Scranton, PA (1011 Scranton Carbondale)] Pizza Time Theatre, and were recycled for Zach Perriwinkles, later being sent to Captain Good Times in Turnersville, NJ(2).
 Rocky &amp; The Railroad Ramblers were bought from Captain Good Times in either 1992 or 1993.
 Gillian's would hire Sally Corp to retrofit the mechs.
 The bots were placed in the upstairs area next to the train ride.
 The area would have a barrier surrounding the stage, some boxes &amp; other props, and a roof set.
 The area also had a sign at the bottom with Text stating stuff about the characters, establishment date, &amp; the price of the show.
 The show would take $1.00 per song.
 The area had 5 animatronics from left to right, Bubba (Mr. Munch), Rocky (Chuck E. Cheese), Henrietta Hatpin (Guest Star / Helen Henny), Hank (Jasper), &amp; Antonio (Pasqually).
 The area's roof had a sign saying 'Shipment Receiving'.
 Sally Corp would create a showtape for the show.
 The area would be renamed to 'The Man &amp; Dog Show' in 1995 or 1996.
 The flowers would be moved in 1997. the area gained some new accessories in 1998.

 #### Revised Version (2001-2015)